humanitiesprogramming/humanitiesprogramming.github.io/exercise-ruby1.md

 # Calculating Grades (ok, let me think about this one)

-Write a program that will average 3 numeric exam grades, return an average test score, a corresponding letter grade, and a message stating whether the student is passing.
+Write a program that will average 3 numeric exam grades and return an average test score, a corresponding letter grade, and a message stating whether the student is passing.

 <table>
 <tr>